cloudback/docs/content/custom-storages/_index.md

 ## Cloudback default storage

 By default, Cloudback uses its own storage to backup GitHub repositories.
-The storage is powered by Microsoft Azure Storage and available for all Cloudback users without any additional payments.
+The storage is available for all Cloudback users without any additional payments.

 ## Your own storages